wp-plugins/up2-map-places/readme.txt

 Up2 Google Map Places comes with the following features:

-* Map Place custom post type for working with places in a way similar to standard posts.
+* Map Place custom post type for working with places in a way similar to standars posts.
 * Map Place categories.
 * Custom maps pin style.
 * Map Place shortcode generator.
 * Map Direction shortcode generator.
-* Form for creating map places via front-end with possibility to add CAPTCHA and user restrictions.
+* Form for creating map places via front-end with posibility to add captcha and user restrictions.
 * CSV Upload of map places.
 * Map Places and Map Direction custom widgets with many options.